Mirage Rear Alignment Problem FAQ

-16. Can a shop bend the rear axle to correct the alignment?
+15. Can a repair shop just bend the rear axle to correct the alignment?

 While it might be possible to bend the stub axles to correct the rear alignment, don’t expect to find a repair shop willing to do it because of liability concerns.
 Bending suspension components like this can cause metal fatigue and potential failure.

 16. Are there any DIY alignment fixes I can try?